neugun/EASEQ-FISH/README.md

 ### Preprocessing with EASIFISH Pipeline #
 See [here](https://github.com/multiFISH/EASI-FISH) for active EASI-FISH pipeline updates, and [here](https://github.com/JaneliaSciComp/multifish) for active MULTIFISH pipeline updates. <br/>
 For imaging large volumes, multiple sub-volumes (tiles) are sequentially acquired, followed by computational stitching into a single large image([Gao et al., 2019](https://science.sciencemag.org/content/363/6424/eaau8302.long)).The stitching module can be executed with the EASI-FISH pipeline (see above). <br/>
-For coarsely register images, We used [BigStream](https://github.com/GFleishman/bigstream) for robust and fully automated non-rigid registration of multi-round FISH data. <br/>
+For coarsely registering images, we used [BigStream](https://github.com/GFleishman/bigstream) for robust and fully automated non-rigid registration of multi-round FISH data. <br/>
 For 3D segmentation, [Starfinity](https://github.com/mpicbg-csbd/stardist/tree/refinement) is a deep learning-based automatic 3D segmentation software.
 Starfinity is an extension of [Stardist](https://github.com/mpicbg-csbd/stardist), an earlier cell detection approach (Schmidt et al., 2018; Weigert et al., 2020) and is based on the dense prediction of cell border distances and their subsequent aggregation into pixel affinities.
 A starfinity [model](https://doi.org/10.25378/janelia.13624268) was trained to predict cell body shapes from DAPI-stained RNA images and is provided for testing.
 Starfinity can be executed as part of the EASI-FISH pipeline. <br/>
 For distributed spot detection, we used [RS-FISH](https://github.com/PreibischLab/RS-FISH) or hAirlocalize [Airlocalize](https://github.com/timotheelionnet/AIRLOCALIZE)([Lionnet et al., 2011](https://www.nature.com/articles/nmeth.1551)) to allow rapid spot detection on full-resolution large image datasets. hAirlocalize can be executed independently or as part of the EASI-FISH pipeline (see above).
 For independent execution, we recommend working with the n5 filesystem due to large file size.
 ![](/Diagrams/Pipeline.gif)